MCxQC/Hello-World/README.md

 * **EventName**

 Name of the event.
 The same name is used to launch the associated event's actions.
+Do not use quotation marks in the "EventName".

 * **DeviceID**